 Most therapists are trained to talk about issues such as sexual behavior or substance abuse eating, but not about financial issues and their significance.
 This is despite the fact that couples rank money as the top problem prior to marriage, and in the early stages of marriage.
 Money is one of the main reasons that couples argue or divorce.

-In my private practice in SW Portland, I encourage clients to explore how their finances affect their emotional well-being through discussions about budgets, financial values, and core beliefs about money and spending.
+In my private practice I encourage clients to explore how their finances affect their emotional well-being through discussions about budgets, financial values, and core beliefs about money and spending.
 Research indicates that good financial health is important to reducing stress and increasing stability and satisfaction.
 With counseling, clients can begin addressing and resolving complex issues and emotions that manifest when they encounter financial stresses.

 Elaine Korngold’s Blog Posts on Financial Therapy